JamesDodd1/Uni_Projects/Advanced Programming/README.md

 # Advanced Programming Coursework

 ### Requirements
-To create a dashboard for a train containing 3 different types of display indicators and running a simulated journey
+To create a dashboard for a train containing 3 different types of display indicators and simulated using a test journey

 ### Key Features
 * Inheritance & interfaces